guilherme-alves-silve/quarkus-messaging/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

-## Start docker for Kafka, MySQL DB (MySQL is used with Event Bus) and AMQP
+## Start docker for Kafka, MySQL DB (MySQL is used with Event Bus), AMQP and JMS
 ```
 docker-compose up
 ```